GitableRoy/VirtualCamp/README.md

 ```
 vcamp - Connect your VirtualBox VM to your macOS Boot Camp

-Usage:
+usage:

-  vcamp [commands] [default, options]
+  vcamp [commands] [ default | options ]

 Commands:

-  create    [-n, -d, -p, -e, -g]    creates a VM for VirtualBox and connects your partition to it
+  create    default | [-n, -d, -p, -e, -g]    creates a VM for VirtualBox and connects your partition to it
-  remove    [-n, -d, -p,]           removes a VM for VirtualBox and destroys all subsequent files/folders made
+  remove    default | [-n, -d, -p,]           removes a VM for VirtualBox and destroys all subsequent files/folders made
   restore   [-p]                              restores any changes done to partition permissions
-  -h, --help

 General Command Option: